Vision Health Canada’s 2026 Conference Series

 One Voice.
 Clear Focus.
 Collective Action.

-Age-Related Macular Degeneration (AMD) Awareness Month Conference: A Clinical Update
+Age-Related Macular Degeneration (AMD) Awareness Month Conference

 Wednesday, February 11, 2026

-Toronto Public Reference Library, Bram & Bluma Appel Salon, Toronto, Ontario
+Toronto Public Reference Library, Bram & Bluma Appel Salon, Toronto, Ontario (East side of Yonge, just north of Bloor)

 Morning Session: